robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.5.2

+* Correlation tests failing - fixed up
+* Costs SR didn't get turnover - duh!
+Now fixed.
+Added a bunch of input methods to accounts object to calculate them
+* tweak to account curve grouping to data frame to remove nans
+* cost calculation no longer fails if no trades for an instrument
+* changed buffering rounding so consistent with my own system

 ## Version: 0.5.1

 * Introduced maximum cap on IDM and FDM of 2.5, as per the book.